BiodiversityView Technical Details

 Hexagon grid

-Map Impact is utilising the H3 Hexagonal hierarchical geospatial indexing system as a foundational layer with which to define a biodiversity score that combines both the habitat type and condition of habitat.
-The outcomes will be displayed using this hexagonal grid, utilising Resolution 11, where the length of each edge of the hexagon are approximately 29 metres, the longest distance across the hexagon is approximately 50 metres, and the area of each hexagon is approximately 0.2 hectares.
-The hexabin grid is chosen since it allows for a higher degree of connectivity to best reflect the true nature of habitats, with more adjacent cells than a square grid can provide.
+Map Impact is utilising the H3 Hexagonal hierarchical geospatial indexing system as a foundational layer with which to define a habitat condition score.
+The hexagonal grid is utilised at Resolution 11, where the length of each edge of the hexagon are approximately 29 metres, the longest distance across the hexagon is approximately 50 metres, and the area of each hexagon is approximately 0.2 hectares.
+The hexagon grid is chosen since it allows for a higher degree of connectivity to best reflect the true nature of habitats, with more adjacent cells than a square grid can provide.

 Condition Score Range